Daycare Acceptance Requirements

 If you would like a further explanation of this policy, please feel free to call us and we will gladly explain.

-If you do not wish to have your dog attend our daycare because of our Daycare Acceptance Requirements, we respect your decision.
+If you do not wish to have your dog attend our daycare because of our Daycare Acceptance Requirements, we certainly do respect your decision.